 Created for ecommerce businesses, Weebly’s Performance plan costs less than Shopify’s basic plan and is easier to set up.
 If you have an online store, give the Performance plan a try.

-Check out the Weebly Performance plan for $26 per month.
+Get started with the Weebly Performance Plan for $26 per month.